lmmx/timed-scheduler/generate_schedule_milp_wasm/README.md

 # Timed Scheduler

-A **mixed‐integer linear programming (MILP)** tool for scheduling events (e.g. medications and meals) under various timing rules.
+A **mixed‐integer linear programming (MILP)** tool built with WASM bindings for scheduling events (e.g. medications and meals) under various timing rules.
 It merges constraints like “≥6 h apart,” “≥1 h before [some category],” or “≥2 h after [some category]” into **big‐M disjunctions** when both apply to the same pair, ensuring those conditions are treated as **OR** rather than **AND**.
 If constraints are contradictory, the solver finds it infeasible; otherwise, it yields a feasible schedule.

 The code supports an **Earliest** or **Latest** objective, plus additional constraints or soft penalties to encourage placing items within preferred windows (e.g., mealtimes) or distributing multiple daily instances across distinct windows (e.g., breakfast vs. dinner).